Tommy's PregnancyHub

 Can I use e-cigarettes (vaping) to quit?

-Even if you don’t smoke, breathing in the smoke from your partner’s cigarettes can lower your chances of getting pregnant.
+Even if you don’t smoke, breathing in the smoke from other people’s cigarettes can lower your chances of getting pregnant.
 It can also reduce your chances of pregnancy after IVF.

 Smokers who get support from family and friends are more likely to stop.
-So by giving up smoking, your partner is also helping you to quit.
+So if the people around you give up smoking, they’ll also help you to quit.

 Get your personalised NHS Quit Plan